MedicodiBiscotti/biscottiCFG/README.md

 See how to disable automatic setting switches when using the `KEYPAD` to change loadouts by putting `help_loadout` in console (`loadoutpresets_1` and `loadoutpresets_0`).
 Even if you disable it, you should still put the preferred preset at the bottom of the config under `SELECTIONS`.
 Most likely `vacc_t0` unless you *really* like the Vaccinator.

-**Inverted Medigun/Autoheal**
+**Inverted Medi Gun/Autoheal**

-I use an autoheal script that automatically latches on to people with the medigun.
+I use an autoheal script that automatically latches on to people with the Medi Gun.
 It's a simple trick, it just always attacks.
 To stop attacking (and switch heal target) press/hold `mouse1` (left-click)

 The commands to toggle this on/off are `invmed_t1` and `invmed_t0` respectively. `invmed_tn` toggles it.

 **Pop**

-When you press `mouse2` (right-click) with any weapon, you will switch to the medigun, attempt to pop Über, and say in team chat "~ ~ FRIENDLY UBER POPPED ~ ~".
-You have to hold `mouse2` for about a second while switching weapons for it to properly pop the Über, but it works instantaneously when you're already on the Medigun.
+When you press `mouse2` (right-click) with any weapon, you will switch to the Medi Gun, attempt to pop Über, and say in team chat "~ ~ FRIENDLY UBER POPPED ~ ~".
+You have to hold `mouse2` for about a second while switching weapons for it to properly pop the Über, but it works instantaneously when you're already on the Medi Gun.

 The message in team chat can be turned on/off with the commands `pop_1` and `pop_0`. `pop_t` toggles it.
 Turning it off is most commonly used if you use the Quick-Fix or Vaccinator (the Vaccinator script also turns this off) and the pop is therefore not as big of a deal.

 **Needle/Arrow**

-If you hold `ALT` while attacking with `mouse1` (left-click) while using the primary or melee, you will switch to the Medigun as soon as you stop attacking, meaning that if you tap it, you'll switch almost instantly.
+If you hold `ALT` while attacking with `mouse1` (left-click) while using the primary or melee, you will switch to the Medi Gun as soon as you stop attacking, meaning that if you tap it, you'll switch almost instantly.
 For melee you have to hold the `mouse1` (left-click) all the way through the swing.

 This script is meant to be used with the Crusader's Crossbow.
-You tap once to fire an a needle/arrow, and then immediately switch to the Medigun to continue healing.
+You tap once to fire an a needle/arrow, and then immediately switch to the Medi Gun to continue healing.

 It can be turned on/off/toggled with `ndl_1`, `ndl_0`, and `ndl_t`.

 **Melee taunt**

 Simple.
-If you hold `ALT` while pressing `mouse2` (right-click) while holding the melee weapon, instead of switching to the Medigun and popping Über (from the Pop script), you'll use the weapon taunt for the melee weapon.
+If you hold `ALT` while pressing `mouse2` (right-click) while holding the melee weapon, instead of switching to the Medi Gun and popping Über (from the Pop script), you'll use the weapon taunt for the melee weapon.
 This is meant to mimic behaviour added into the game to make is easier to use the Amputator and Ubersaw taunts.

 **Radar**